Med-Peds Serves the Community and are Patient Advocates

 Residents volunteer at the Orange Street clinic, part of the Salvation Army Women and Children’s shelter, to provide acute and chronic care, immunizations, and counseling services, in conjunction with the Pediatric Residents from A. I. duPont Hospital for Children, on a bi-monthly basis.
 We are in the process of expanding the services of this clinic to provide care for adults as well.

-We have also co-organized and sponsored a mini health fair at the Wilmington Senior Center and also at Wilmington’s Connections Homeless Café.
+In previous years, we have also co-organized and sponsored a mini health fair at the Wilmington Senior Center and also at Wilmington’s Connections Homeless Café.
 Over 100 people participated in these events, and patients received free lipid and glucose screenings, blood pressure reading, BMI, flu shots and healthy living discussions.
 We have been able to organize a similar event at the Glasgow, DE Boys and Girls club as well as the Christina Cultural Arts Center, where we provided interactive education about exercise and injury prevention, nutrition, dental health, and general wellness.

-Our residency was instrumental to funding/furnishing the Sunday Breakfast Mission Women and Children’s Shelter, and help with yearly Thanksgiving food drives.
-In addition, each year we participate in Wilmington Wellness day and the Ministry of Caring Holiday “Adopt-a-Family” and Thanksgiving food drives.
+Our residency was instrumental to funding/furnishing the Sunday Breakfast Mission Women and Children’s Shelter and help with yearly Thanksgiving food drives.
+In addition, each year we participate in Wilmington Wellness Day and the Ministry of Caring Holiday “Adopt-a-Family” and Thanksgiving food drives.

 Medical Camps